 Severe Mental Health Conditions

-If you’re suffering from severe mental ill-health, the stress of flying may bring on a mental health crisis.
+If you’re suffering from severe mental health issues, the stress of flying may bring on a mental health crisis.
 That’s why it’s essential that you check with your specialist team if you’re fit to fly.
 You may need a letter from your doctor to confirm your condition is stable before you’re allowed to fly.

 Late Stages of Pregnancy